Arizona teen Alicia Navarro suddenly walks into Montana police station almost 4 years after vanishing

 Nunez confirmed that her daughter had been found but said she had no details.

-"I want to give glory to God for answering prayers and for this miracle," she said in a Facebook post.
+"I want to give glory to God for answering prayers and for this miracle," she said in a video posted on Facebook.

 "For everyone who has missing loved ones, I want you to use this case as an example," she said.
 "Miracles do exist.
 Never lose hope and always fight."